New York AG raises concerns about Amazon's pandemic safety practices - source

 In March, New York City Mayor Bill de Blasio said he ordered the city's human rights commission to open an investigation into the dismissal of Smalls.

-(Reporting by Kanishka Singh and Aakriti Bhalla in Bengaluru; Editing by Saumyadeb Chakrabarty)
+(Reporting by Kanishka Singh and Aakriti Bhalla in Bengaluru, additional reporting by Akanksha Rana in Bengaluru; Editing by Saumyadeb Chakrabarty)

 ((Aakriti.Bhalla@thomsonreuters.com; +918061823402;))